-Olympus E-1 versus Panasonic L1
+Olympus E-1 vs Panasonic L1

-The Olympus E-1 and the Panasonic Lumix DMC-L1 are two digital cameras that were officially introduced, respectively, in June 2003 and February 2006.
+The Olympus E-1 and the Panasonic Lumix DMC-L1 are two digital cameras that were announced, respectively, in June 2003 and February 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 4.9 megapixel, whereas the Panasonic provides 7.4 MP.
+The Olympus has a resolution of 4.9 megapixels, whereas the Panasonic provides 7.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L1 is notably smaller (13 percent) than the Olympus E-1.
 Moreover, the L1 is markedly lighter (18 percent) than the E-1.
 It is worth mentioning in this context that the E-1 is splash and dust resistant, while the L1 does not feature any corresponding weather-sealing.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.